TOGoS/PHPSimplerTest/README.md

 and and calling ```assert{True,False,Equals,NotEquals,Null,NotNull}``` from ```testX``` methods.

+Advantage over PHPUnit: No dependencies aside from PHP itself.
+Theoretically works with PHP 5.2, though this is no longer demonstrated by Travis CI because they keep breaking things.

 Inherit from ```TOGoS_SimplerTest_TestCase```
 and use ```phpsimplertest``` to run your tests from the command-line.